 Our goal is to better serve the needs of adult learners (18+) and create an educational/career pathway for continual personal and economic growth in Shasta, Tehama and Trinity Counties.

-The Northern California Adult Education Consortium is the governing body for the Adult Education Block Grant (AEBG) serving Shasta, Tehama and Trinity Counties.
+The Shasta – Tehama – Trinity Adult Education Consortium is the governing body for the California Adult Education Program (CAEP) serving Shasta, Tehama and Trinity Counties.
 These include high school districts and county offices of education that provide adult education (full details in the Governance Section).
-Shasta College is the fiscal agent for the AEBG project in this region.
+Shasta College is the fiscal agent for the CAEP project in this region.
 Adult education program areas include: